jessepav/lacygoill-wiki-backup/awk/sed.md

 There's no input line anymore, so there's no other cycle.

+---

+This shows that `n` desynchronizes the execution from the start of the code.
+Normally, when sed reaches the end of a cycle and start a new one, the execution jumps back to the  start of the code; but not when `n`  is executed: instead, it stays where it currently is.

 ###
 ## How to add *multiple* lines of text before/after an input line?
 (2)